GET HARD RESULTS. Start here

 By inhibiting PDE5, the blood vessels that supply your penis can relax, increasing their size and allowing blood to flow more freely.
 Since erections are all about healthy blood flow, this can improve your erections and allow you to have sexual intercourse.

-The mechanism of action behind how Viagra works (as well as other oral ED medicines, like Cialis® and Levitra®) is fairly simple once you understand it.
+The mechanism of action of other oral ED medications (like Cialis® and Levitra®) is similar.

 If you have erectile dysfunction, Viagra can be extremely beneficial to your sexual function and experience, as well as the level of enjoyment you get from sex.
 Even a relatively modest dose of Viagra can make it significantly easier to get hard and stay hard during intercourse.